 - Immigration law in Italy requires Italians applying for a passport for their children under 18 to obtain a formal Letter of Consent agreement from their spouse.

-- A person with a disability, an expecting mother, and people over 70 do not need to arrange an appointment with the Italian Consulate in their home country.
+- A person with a disability, an expecting mother, who must be proven with a letter from your doctor or hospital, and people over 70 do not need to arrange an appointment with the Italian Consulate in their home country.

 Italian Passport Processing Time